pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/README.md

 # Stream ingestion

 Apache Pinot lets users consume data from streams and push it directly into the database, in a process known as stream ingestion.
-Stream Ingestion makes it possible to query data within seconds of publication.
+Stream ingestion makes it possible to query data within seconds of publication.

-Stream Ingestion provides support for checkpoints for preventing data loss.
+Stream ingestion provides support for checkpoints for preventing data loss.

 Setting up Stream ingestion involves the following steps: